elevenfox/foximage/README.md

    - site name
    - site logo
    - menu
-   - api_server: (xparser server) is used in video detail page to make ajax call to parse video
+   - api_server: (xparser server) is used in File detail page to make ajax call to parse File

 ## Theme